glebkudr/VibeCMS/infrastructure/DEV_SETUP.md

 ## 8. Notes
 - Do not commit actual secrets in `.env.dev` to version control (`.gitignore` should prevent this).
 - Use Swagger UI (`/docs` on port 8000) for testing API endpoints like image uploads in development mode.
+All API endpoints are now under `/api/admin/...`.
 - For production, if you want Swagger UI at `/admin/docs`, set `root_path="/admin"` in your FastAPI app.
 - Ensure your domain's DNS is set up correctly and ports 80/443 are open.